FortranVBA/MediaTree/README.md

 ## Warning

-This application is intented for local execution and shall not be used as such in production (sensitive variables need to be set as environment variables before production).
+This application is intented for local execution and shall not be used as such in production (for example, sensitive variables need to be set as environment variables before production).

 ## Installation and first launch